koraa/github-mirror.sh/README.md

   ```

 ## Future directions

+The safety and error handling in this script are pretty weak
+at the moment.
+We should provide clearly visible error
+messages at the end of the output and we should add the
+option to disable informative output to stderr.
+This script should also use defined exit codes.

 If someone requests it, I am going to add the possibility to
 filter repos by regex.